TSheetsTeam/api_python/README.md

 # TSheets API - Python client library

-This client library provides access to the REST API exposed by the TSheets.com.
+This client library provides access to the REST API exposed by TSheets.com.

 # Usage